wp-slimstat/wp-slimstat/readme.txt

 * Integrates with WooCommerce and other e-commerce plugins
 * Compatible with W3 Total Cache, WP SuperCache and HyperCache
 * The most accurate IP geolocation, browser and platform detection ever seen (courtesy of [MaxMind](http://www.maxmind.com/) and [Browscap](http://browscap.org))
 * Available in multiple languages: English, Chinese (沐熙工作室), Farsi ([Dean](http://www.mangallery.net)), French (Michael Bastin, Jean-Michel Venet, Yves Pouplard), German (TechnoViel), Italian, Portuguese, Russian ([Vitaly](http://www.visbiz.org/)), Spanish ([WebHostingHub](http://www.webhostinghub.com/)), Swedish (Per Soderman).
 Is your language is missing or incomplete?
-[Contact Us](http://slimstat.getused.to.it/contact-us/) if you would like to share your localization.
+[Contact Us](http://support.getused.to.it/) if you would like to share your localization.
 * World Map that works on your mobile device, too (courtesy of [amMap](http://www.ammap.com/)).

-= What are people saying about WP SlimStat? =
+= What are people saying about Slimstat? =
 * One of the 15+ Cool Free SEO Plugins for WordPress - [udesign](http://www.pixeldetail.com/wordpress/free-seo-plugins-for-wordpress/)
 * Thanks you for such an excellent plugin.
 I am using it to kick Jetpack out of all the wordpress installations that I manage for myself and others - [robertwagnervt](http://wordpress.org/support/topic/plugin-wp-slimstat-excellent-but-some-errors-on-activating)
-* I like SlimStat very much and so I decided to use it instead of Piwik - [Joannes](http://wordpress.org/support/topic/plugin-wp-slimstat-slimstat-and-privacy)
+* I like Slimstat very much and so I decided to use it instead of Piwik - [Joannes](http://wordpress.org/support/topic/plugin-wp-slimstat-slimstat-and-privacy)
 * Read all the [reviews](http://wordpress.org/support/view/plugin-reviews/wp-slimstat) and feel free to post your own

 = Requirements =